Sben05/TabDrive/README.md

 ## What's Next For DriveSafe
 Hopefully larger distracted driving datasets will be created, so we can retrain our model and classify a wider variety of bad driving habits.
 We also plan on improving the user interface to make it more aesthetically pleasing for our users.

+## Note
+The repository was created 1 week ago, however the project itself was made starting Saturday.